 - Malnutrition – because you aren’t absorbing essential nutrients

 - Gallstone risk

 Beyond just symptoms, there is a way you can test on your own for low stomach acid.
-It’s on page 36 of The Gutsy Girl’s Bible, so you can either check it out now or wait until tomorrow when I share it with you.
+See you tomorrow when I share more.

 If you enjoy my posts on the gut and/or healing + true wellness with food and lifestyle click HERE to subscribe to my e-newsletter.
 If you enjoy my posts on life, inspiration, passion, entrepreneurship, adoption, love, thoughts, faith and living in a way that gives us purpose, daily click HERE to subscribe to my e-newsletter (a different one).
 To follow the blog in general, be sure to place it in your feed.